zeykafx/pomodoro_twitch_bot/README.md

 You will need a second twitch account, this will be your bot.
 Head over to https://twitchapps.com/tmi/, connect with the bot account and copy the token you see, it should look like `oauth:xxxxxxxxxxxx`.

-Next, run the executable, and complete the first time setup.
+Next, run the executable, and fill in the settings (click on the cog wheel, top right of the gui).

+If you want to turn on the pomo board, make sure to press the "start board" button.

 Your bot should be working, enjoy!